Send Dynatrace notifications to xMatters

 - Configure the notification:

-- Display name—the freeform name of this integration that will be displayed in Dynatrace on Settings > Integration > Problem notifications when you finish this configuration.
+- Display name—the freeform name of this integration that will be displayed in Dynatrace on the Problem notifications page when you finish this configuration.

 - xMatters URL—the xMatters webhook URL.

 - optional Turn on Accept any SSL certificate option.
 We recommend that you use a valid SSL certificate (even for internal installations), but you can ignore the certificate for convenience.

 - optional Additional HTTP headers—custom HTTP header fields such as 'Content-Type' or 'Authorization' that can be used if the target endpoint needs an authentication token within the HTTP header or if you would like to send a different content type such as 'text/plain' or 'application/xml'.